Lakshaya-Mohan/Movie-ticket-system-for-single-theatre/README.md

 meow.py - this contains the python code ,that is connected to oracle
 (use these files together)

-# ATTENTION: This repo contains two different ways of doing the same project- Oracle and design patterns

-# project using design patterns and csv
-movies_pdp - this is a movie_ticket booking system built using python design patterns and csv files.

 # oracle output
 this is how the frontend will look when you use meow.sql and meow.py: